 LOI / Application In Progress: You’ve started drafting or cultivating the funder relationship.

-Upload proposal drafts (under Documents tab)
+Upload proposal drafts (under the 'Documents' tab)

-Track preparation Tasks
+Track preparation-related Tasks

 LOI Submitted / Application Submitted: You’ve completed and submitted your application.